The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Dramatis Personae

 Of the family $\IF_r$, it turns out that only $r=0$ is Fano.
 Clearly, we could perform successive one-point blowups on $\IP^1 \times \IP^1$.
 However, $\IF_0$ blown up at 1 point is just $dP_2$ (this can be seen from the toric diagrams).
 Therefore, in all we have 10 Fano surfaces, organizing themselves in a curious fashion:

 where ``$\to$'' means blow-up by one point.
 Finally, we remark that of this sequence, $dP_{0,1,2,3}$ and $\IF_0$ are toric varieties but not the others.
+The toric diagrams for these are giving in Figure \ref{f:z3z3reso} in the text.
 Incidentally, it was noticed in \cite{Iqbal:2001ye} that this is exactly the structure of M-theory/string theory compactifications on successive circles, a mysterious duality indeed!

 Thus, in analogy of the trichotomy of Riemann surfaces/complex curves of Figure \ref{f:RiemannSurface}, the situation in complex dimension 2 is

 The complex dimension 3 case is, on the other hand, much more complicated and this book is devoted to the middle column of CY3s, of which there already is a superabundance.